cloudflare/cloudflare-docs/content/waiting-room/get-started/index.md

 ### Prepare your waiting room for mobile application traffic

 If you need to manage traffic in a non-browser environment such as a mobile app or web app, use a [JSON-friendly waiting room](/waiting-room/how-to/json-response/) that can be consumed via your API endpoints.
+Please note that if you have a mobile app or web app that depends on resources that would be protected by a waiting room, you will need to update those clients to handle Waiting Room appropriately.

 ## Step 3 — Activate your waiting room